 This past year, many of us have gambled and taken losses.
 Fortunately, these material losses can be replaced or we can get on without them.
 But if we take risks with our lives, then those losses cannot be replaced.
-We all gamble, not with money, but with our souls.
-Jesus did believe that God has placed the highest price on the soul (Mt.16:26).
-He himself was the evidence that God loved the world (mankind) and whoever believes in Him would receive eternal life and not be condemned (Jn.3:16-18).
+We all gamble, not with money, but also with our souls.
+Jesus did believe that God has placed the highest price on the soul (Matthew 16:26).
+Jesus, Himself, was the evidence that God loved the world (mankind) and whoever believes in Him would receive eternal life and not be condemned (John 3:16-18).
 This is where far too many of us stop and presume that we are secure for an eternity with God.
-The demons believe, but are they saved (Ja.2:19)?
+The demons believe, but are they saved (James 2:19)?

 We love to hear that Jesus took care of our sins past, present and future.
 Yes, He has done what He had to do; but are we doing what we ought to do?
 We do have a tendency to put the cart before the horse.
 We find Scriptures to support our belief, but do we find some that disapprove of our behavior?
 Here is one that chills my spine, “If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sin is left” (Hebrews 10:26).
 Move on to verse 29, “How much more severely do you think a person deserves to be punished who has trampled the Son of God under foot, who has treated as an unholy thing the blood of the covenant that sanctified him, and who has insulted the Spirit of grace?”
 We may want to add Romans 6:1-2.